 Sign up for a race?!
 Seriously – hear us out.
 Setting a challenging goal can motivate you to go further and faster than you think is possible!
 Sign up for a 5K (5 kilometer) run on a date three to six months from now.
 There are many inclusive, fun runs that cater to beginners!
 Once you register, your goal now has a time limit deadline to it.
 Having a specific, focused goal and limited time available will motivate you to start jogging ASAP.

-If you do decide to train for the 5k, try to increase the amount of time you can jog without stopping maintaining a steady, constant pace.
+If you do decide to train for the 5k, start by running for short stretches and then slowly increase the amount of time you can jog without stopping maintaining a steady, constant pace.
 Practice setting a conservative pace that you can keep up for 5 kilometers, rather than trying to sprint and tire yourself out.
 Listen to your body and don’t try to push too hard, too fast.
 Overtraining can lead to injuries, and doesn’t work as well as slow, steady progress.
 The turtle did beat the hare, remember?